-You can request an access to REDCap by completing and submitting the PRCTRC REDCap Access Request Form.
+You can request access to REDCap by completing and submitting the PRCTRC Online Request for Services: Application Form.

 For consultation services regarding setting up a database using REDCap or analyzing data collected using REDCap, please contact the Research Design and Biostatistics (RDB) Core.

 - PRCTRC Hispanic Bank– provides electronic medical record (EMR)-linked patient clinical data for the translational research community.

 The Hispanic Collaborative Clinical Research Data Warehouse (HC2DW) is a clinical data warehouse designed to provide translational investigators with a single source for obtaining access to large amounts of clinical data available from various healthcare and clinical systems within Puerto Rico.
 Data can be used for multiple research tasks including preparatory research, cohort identification, and data mining of clinical records.
 In addition, data may also be used for Quality Improvement projects.
 The goal of the PRCTRC Hispanic Collaborative Clinical Research Data Warehouse (HC2DW) is to help develop standardized processes for Comparative Effectiveness, Quality Improvement, and Drug Safety Research that will ensure compliance with regulatory requirements associated with accessing ePHI data.